Published on the website of Alison Law Solicitors LLP

 6.5 Without their knowledge or permission, fraudsters sometimes mention in their communications the involvement of a genuine law firm or a genuine lawyer in an attempt to give legitimacy and credibility to their scam and/or to try and lull their potential victim into a false sense of security.
 Sometimes fraudsters’ communications will also direct the recipient to a bogus website and/or a bogus social media account that intentionally replicates the look and feel of the website or social media account of a genuine business, bank or law firm.
 Such copies (clones) of websites and social media accounts are created without the knowledge or permission of the genuine business and in an attempt to give legitimacy or respectability to a scam.
 Never seek to verify the existence or involvement in a transaction of a law firm or lawyer by using contact details contained in an unsolicited communication: always use a public search engine, such as Google, or a reputable online professional directory.

 6.6 We are aware that on occasions, the name of this firm, or of lawyers who work for us, and clones of our website, have been used by fraudsters without our knowledge or permission.
 Please note that we only practice under the firm name ‘Alison Law Solicitors’.
 If you receive a communication which purports to come from, or which mentions, a firm which has a similar but not identical name to us, or which has the same name but different contact details (business address, telephone number, fax number, email address and/or website address) it will not have originated from us or have been sent by us, on our behalf or with our knowledge or permission.
-Similarly, our website, and the email addresses which we operate, only use the domain name ‘@alison-law.co.uk’.
+Similarly, our website, and the email addresses which we operate and only communicate legal information from, only use the domain name ‘@alison-law.co.uk’.
 If a website or email address uses a different domain name, including a similar but not identical domain name, and even one that has only one character different, it will not belong to us and will be nothing to do with us.
+We can confirm that we operate and have different websites for the purposes of marketing only and from those site you will not receive any communication by electronic means.
+If you are unsure if it is one of our sites, please email us at email@example.com.
+A list of our domains are available here.

 6.7 We are also aware that fraudsters sometimes seek to intercept legitimate payments and divert them to their own bank account.
 Often they will do this by ‘hacking’ an individual’s email account (in particular consumer facing email accounts like Gmail, Hotmail and Yahoo) and then changing the bank account details which appear in an otherwise legitimate email that the account holder sends out or which a genuine person or business has sent to the account holder.
 This is known as a ‘man in the middle’ fraud.
 We will never use email to notify you of a change to bank account details which we have already provided to you (in our engagement letter and on the back of our invoices).
 Any email appearing to come from us which seeks to do this will not be genuine.
 Do not act on it or reply to it, and instead contact us immediately by telephone: do not use email to contact us in case a fraudster has compromised your email account and is monitoring the emails you send and receive.
 Please note that we will not accept responsibility if you transfer money into a bank account which does not belong to Alison Law Solicitors LLP.